KulikDM/pythresh/README.rst

 * **thresh_**\ : Return the threshold value that seperates inliers from outliers.
 Outliers are considered all values above this threshold value.
 Note the threshold value has been derived from normalized scores.

+* **confidence_interval_**\ : Return the lower and upper confidence interval of the contamination level.
+Only applies to the ALL thresholder

 External Feature Cases
 ^^^^^^^^^^^^^^^^^^^^^^